 If you’re cooking oil at a higher temperature then the smoke point, it can change the molecular structure of the oil, which creates oxidation and free radicals in the body.

-These oils are neutral tasting and great for using on high temperature, such as frying.
+These oils are neutral-tasting and great for using on high temperatures, such as frying.

-These are medium heat oils, which are great for your wok and sauteing dishes such as meats, stir fry and omelets.
+These are medium-heat oils, which are great for your wok and sauteeing dishes such as meats, stir fry, and omelettes.

-Good examples of these are Virgin Coconut and Sesame oil, these are the oils that have full bodied flavours, that are intended as an integral part of a dish.
+Good examples of these are Virgin Coconut oil and Sesame oil; these are the oils that have full-bodied flavours that are intended as an integral part of a dish.